tstrube/SplittoDogu/README.md

 QMK firmware for split keyboard with screens and encoders

 This is a split keyboard with encoders for arrow keys, mouse wheels, page up/down, and undo/redo.
 One of the two screens shows the active layer and status of Num and Caps.
 The other screen is for Bongo Cat...

+It's also possible to use one side only.
+(Garming or Macro Keyboard)

+Optional components: screens, encoder, buttons...

 ![Splitto Dogu with Caps](Images/WithCaps.jpg)
 ![Splitto Dogu without Caps](Images/NoCaps.jpg)